-Our Organic Guatemala is cooperatively grown by roughly 365 small, family farmers in the municipalities of Olopa, Camotan and Jocotan, located within Guatemala’s Chiquimula Department on its eastern border, neighboring Honduras and El Salvador.
-The farmers are members of the ADISQUE Co-op (Association of Integral Sustainable Development of Quezaltepeque), which was established in 1996 and has since expanded its membership and infrastructure, instituting development programs for education, sustainable agriculture, and gender equality.
+Our Guatemala Organic coffee is cooperatively grown by roughly 365 small family farmers in the municipalities of Olopa, Camotan and Jocotan.
+The farms are all located within Guatemala’s Chiquimula Department on its eastern border, neighboring Honduras and El Salvador.
+These Guatemala Organic coffee farmers are members of the ADISQUE Co-op (Association of Integral Sustainable Development of Quezaltepeque), which was established in 1996.
+Since then the coop has since expanded its membership and infrastructure, instituting development programs for education, sustainable agriculture, and gender equality.

 During harvest many more family laborers are brought in and specially trained to selectively pick only the reddest, fully ripened fruits to maximize sugar impact.
-The beans are sun dried in the parchment on concrete patios before being dry milled, graded and ultimately cupped at the co-op’s headquarters in the town of Quezaltepeque.
+These Guatemala Organic coffee beans are sun dried in the parchment on concrete patios before being dry milled, graded and ultimately cupped at the co-op’s headquarters in the town of Quezaltepeque.

 |Altitude:||4,600 - 5,400 ft (1400 - 1650m)|